-In Scripting Mode, you enable the cloud backup at the top tool bar, as shown below.
+In the Script Editor, you enable the cloud backup at the top tool bar, as shown below.
 If you enable the setting, scripts will be uploaded to the backup storage

 when you close a script window (assuming the script was modified).
 The reason it uploads on close is to avoid hundreds of meaningless backups every time you